 Bonus: Cleaning a Microwave

-One of our favorite cleaning uses for white vinegar!
+This is one of our favorite cleaning uses for white vinegar!
 Using white vinegar to clean the crusty gunk and splash spots in the microwave is a cleaning tip as old as microwaves themselves!
-In a microwave-safe bowl, add 1 Tbsp. of white vinegar to 2 Cups of water.
-Microwave the solution for approximately 5 Minutes.
+In a microwave-safe bowl, add one tablespoon of white vinegar to two cups of water.
+Microwave the solution for approximately five minutes.
 As it cooks, the vinegar mixture will steam up the microwave, loosening the disgusting residue all over the box.
 Carefully remove the turning plate and bowl and wipe down the microwave with a clean cloth or paper towel until sparkly clean.